-Cash flows from investing activities.
 Cash used in investing activities totaled \$45.9 million during 2010 and consisted of capital expenditures of \$39.6 million, primarily related to the development of renewable energy plants.
 This amount was net of \$0.8 million of Section 1603 rebates received during the year.
-Also, \$6.3 million of cash was used for an acquisition.
+Also, \$6.3 million of cash was used for the Quantum acquisition.